Top 15 Accounting APIs to Integrate with in 2026

 1. Xero API

 Xero is a cloud-based accounting software from New Zealand that dominates the SME market in Australia, UK, and New Zealand, with growing US presence.
-Known for its intuitive interface and strong bank connectivity.
+As of 2026, Xero has over 4.6 million subscribers across more than 180 countries.

 Key features:

-- OAuth 2.0 authentication with granular permission scopes
+• OAuth 2.0 authentication with granular permission scopes (granular scopes became default for new apps in March 2026)

 Example use case: An expense management SaaS automatically syncs employee transactions from bank feeds, categorizes expenses using Xero's chart of accounts, and generates monthly reports for client review without manual data entry.